arikastarvo/ptail/README.md

 # ptail - persistent tailer

 Ad-hoc copy/paste ball of mud for tailing files with some extra features:
+* tail multiple files
-* glob can be used to specify files (search interval configurable)
+* glob (or multiple globs) can be used to specify files (search interval configurable)
+* output source filename with every line
 * state can be persisted to survive restarts (persist interval configurable)
 * can log what it's doing